jose78/go-interpolator/README.md

-The result of this esecution is:
+The result of this execution is:

 ```bash
 [jose78@~/ws/interpolator] $  go run main.go